saeid-p/java-reference/README.md

     - Suppose that we have a Java application in the "myApp.jar" file whose entry point class is com.example.MyApp.
 Suppose also that the application depends on library JAR files "lib/library1.jar" and "lib/library2.jar".
 We could launch the application using the java command as follows in a command line:
 ```
 $ java -cp myApp.jar:lib/library1.jar:lib/library2.jar com.example.MyApp

 $ # Alternative 2
 $ export CLASSPATH=myApp.jar:lib/library1.jar:lib/library2.jar
 $ java com.example.MyApp
 ```
 On Windows, you would use ; instead of : as the classpath separator, and you would set the (local) CLASSPATH variable using set rather than export.

+Unless we are using in the java -jar command syntax, the java command looks for the class to be loaded by searching the classpath; see The Classpath.
+The above command is relying on the default classpath being (or including) the current directory.
+We can be more explicit about this by specifying the classpath to be used using the -cp option.
+`$ java -cp .
+HelloWorld`
+This says to make the current directory (which is what "." refers to) the sole entry on the classpath.
+The -cp is an option that is processed by the java command.
+All options that are intended for the java command should be before the classname.
+Anything after the class will be treated as an command line argument for the Java application, and will be passed to application in the String[] that is passed to the main method.
+If no -cp option is provided, the java will use the classpath that is given by the CLASSPATH environment variable.
+If that variable is unset or empty, java uses "." as the default classpath.

 ## Selecting the VM type
 The -client and -server options allow you to select between two different forms of the HotSpot VM: